slatedocs/slate/source/next-version.html.md

 **Description**

-Lists the entity having the specified ID.
+Lists the subentity details in relation to the entity ID.

 **Input Parameters**